TypiCMS/Laravel-Translatable-Bootforms/README.md

 ### Installation

-1. Run the Composer require command to install the package
+1. Run the Composer require command to install the package, the service provider will be autodiscovered by Laravel.

     ```
     composer require typicms/laravel-translatable-bootforms
     ```

-The package will be autodiscovered by Laravel.

 2. In your app config, add the Facade to the `$aliases` array